Gersius stood motionless his brows heavy over his eyes, trying to make sense of what he was seeing.

-She let go of the hem carefully, and the pants slid down her hips a little hanging low on her waist, but the rope held it firmly in place.
+She let go of the hem carefully, and the pants slid down her hips a little, but the rope held it firmly in place.
 She went to walk, but several inches of the material now dragged on the ground around her feet.

 “I never asked you to carry me,” she said with an angry tone.

 She went silent at his words and suddenly felt frightened.
-She looked down at the discarded cloak and picked it back up wrapping herself in it and pulling it closed.
+She hurriedly picked up the discarded cloak, wrapping herself in it and pulling it closed.

 “Are you cold?” he asked when he noticed what she was doing.

 “I told you I don't get cold!
 Why do I have to repeat myself to you?”
-Her voice was strained, but it had a little more strength in it.
+Her voice was strained but had more strength in it.

-Gersius shrugged and walked back to his pack.
-Behind it was a pile of stick and branches, he had prepared beforehand.
+Gersius shrugged and walked to his pack.
+Behind it was a pile of sticks and branches, he had prepared beforehand.
 He began pulling them out and stacking them in a neat pile.
-He knelt before the sticks and took up a small stone.
-Clasping it between his palms, he whispered to it.
-He quickly opened his hands and dropped the stone into the pile of sticks.
-It began to change colors and glow with orange light.
+He knelt before the sticks and took up a small stone, clasping it between his palms.
+He whispered to it and quickly opened his hands to drop the stone into the pile of sticks.
+It began to change colors, glowing with orange light.
 The sticks around it began to smoke and smolder.
 In an instant, a flame appeared, and the sticks started to burn.

 “But that is fire shaping,” she said more insistent.

 “That is a divine blessing.
-I told you I am a priest,” he said a strong tone in his voice.
+I told you I am a priest,” he said, a firm tone in his voice.
 “I am not a shaper or a weaver.
 I do not force magic to do what I want; I pray for blessings.”

 “And the divines force magic to do what you want for you,” she said mockingly.